jakerella/jquery-mockjax/README.md

 #### What about the old `log` setting?

 This was an undocumented feature whereby you could provide a `log` method using `$.mockjaxSettings`, however, it is no longer used internally.
-This undocumented option is now **deprecated**, and while it will work, log messages of ALL levels will be sent to it.

-If you have no idea what we're talking about... good!
-Don't worry about it.
-The proper way to implement your own logger is via `$.mockjaxSettings.logger`.

 ### Release History ###